 Registering your business helps to protect you from unnecessary harassment from trade unions, law enforcement officers and several other bodies.

-Asides that, you would be able to open a bank account in your business name and would also be able to source for business loans using your business name.
+Asides that, you would be able to open a bank account in your business name and would also be able to source for business Unsecured SME Loans using your business name.

 Source for Capital